noudi93/cac1/README.md

 ```

 In order to connect to a mongo database the BD_URL environment variable must be set.
-The DB_URL defaults to 'mongodb://localhost:27017/tododb'
+The DB_URL defaults to 'mongodb://localhost:27017/tododb'.

+In order to connect to a MongoDB on a different host set the connection string as follows:
 ```
  $ export DB_URL=mongodb://<server_ip_address>:27017/tododb
 ```